Introduction

 - Swimlanes: Divides the board into horizontal lanes for separating roles and types of activities.

-- WIP limits: Motivates teams to complete tasks by limiting the number of task cards populating other project phases.
+- WIP limits: Motivates teams to complete tasks by restricting the number of task cards populating other project phases.

 With its column and swimlanes, these boards can be easily adapted into a process map that visualizes hierarchical steps, approval flows and cross-team collaboration.

-You can use project management software to make your Kanban boards vibrant, reader-friendly and accessible.
+Project management software can make your Kanban boards vibrant, reader-friendly, and accessible.

 How to create a process map

-Let’s dive into the core steps (and a few recommended tools) you can use to create different kinds of process maps from scratch:
+Let’s dive into the core steps (and a few recommended tools) you can use to create different kinds of business process mapping:

 Are you trying to improve an existing process or plan an entirely new one from scratch?
 Do your desired results impact your customers, internal employees, or product or technology stack?